open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-library-implementation.md

 Yes.
 These resources are covered in an additional manual titled, XXXXX.
 Please read that manual to address specific questions on uploading in other languages, in additional formats, or in existing collections with special permission.

-## How do I create and Use Collections?
+## How do I Create and Use Collections?

 Collections can be used by Nation administrators and managers to categorize materials by topic.
 Collections make it easy to group resourcers so that they are easily found by Learners. **NOTE:** Collections cannot be transferred between Nations and Communities so any changes to a collection are unique to that specific instance of PLANET.
 Collections can only be created or changed by administators.